Graveyard Shift (SpongeBob SquarePants): Release

-"Graveyard Shift" originally aired on Nickelodeon in the United States on September 6, 2002, at 8:00pm, with a TV-Y7 parental rating.
-The episode was released on the DVD compilation titled SpongeBob SquarePants: Nautical Nonsense and Sponge Buddies on March 12, 2002.
+"Graveyard Shift" was originally released on the DVD compilation titled SpongeBob SquarePants: Nautical Nonsense and Sponge Buddies on March 12, 2002.
+The episode would not make its television debut until airing on Nickelodeon in the United States on September 6, 2002, at 8:00pm, with a TV-Y7 parental rating.
 It was also included on the SpongeBob SquarePants: The Complete 2nd Season DVD released on October 19, 2004.
 On September 22, 2009, the episode was released on the SpongeBob SquarePants: The First 100 Episodes, alongside all of the episodes of seasons one through five.
 On June 9, 2009, "Graveyard Shift" was released on the 10 Happiest Moments DVD.

 Reception

 "Graveyard Shift"'s ending was praised for its humorous, unexplained cameo of Count Orlok, portrayed by Max Schreck.

 "Graveyard Shift" received critical acclaim upon release and is often cited as one of the show's best episodes.
 Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked the episode the fifth-best SpongeBob episode, particularly calling the Nosferatu scene perfectly representative of "the nonsensical comedy that keeps SpongeBob fans hungry for more."
 Emily Esteem of WeGotThisCovered.com ranked the episode No. 2 on her "Top 10 Episodes of SpongeBob SquarePants" list, saying, "It is another scary episode of SpongeBob, and it's my favorite one."
 She added, "I love 'Graveyard Shift' for a myriad of reasons, but mostly because it puts the two SpongeBob SquarePants characters with the best chemistry together: Squidward and SpongeBob.
 The episode is kind of like a puzzle, and SpongeBob's relentless cheer in the midst of likely doom is inspiring."
 Mike Bedard of /Film ranked it No. 6 on his list of the 15 best SpongeBob SquarePants episodes.
-He said, “It’s a masterclass in blending horror and comedy.
-Squidward’s storyline is pretty creepy, but SpongeBob’s ridiculous reactions don’t detract from the drama one bit.”
+He said, "It's a masterclass in blending horror and comedy.
+Squidward's storyline is pretty creepy, but SpongeBob's ridiculous reactions don't detract from the drama one bit."